 Gods is often hailed as the “thinking man’s puzzle platformer”, though in reality the riddles largely boil down to flicking switches at random to see if they bring about any auspicious modifications to your environment.
 Any fortuitous benefits that arise through experimentation may occur way off in Timbuktu making it nigh on impossible to connect the dots.

 It’s unlikely that your grey matter will be truly overstretched by any of this, not even the ‘put bits of a map in the holes in the wall’ task.
 Trial and error pushing, poking and incessant backtracking mixed with memorisation of what went well and where is what gets you through in the end, making a mockery of any claims towards platforming aggrandisement.

-The end of level guardians are prodigious foes, though protect their dominion with the predictably stilted animation and limited range of motion of a corpse in advanced stage rigor mortis.
+The end of level guardians are prodigious foes, though protect their dominion with the predictably stilted animation and limited range of motion of a corpse in advanced stage rigour mortis.
 If this is a deliberate homage to the stop-motion movie monstrosities of yesteryear, I take this back, it’s genius!

 Boss numero uno is such a dumbo you can skip beyond him and shoot him in the back until he gives up the ghost.
 Given that he only covered attacking enemies approaching from the left in terrorism school he’s totally flummoxed by this turn of events.

 Getting lost in each of the sprawling labyrinthine levels is not uncommon, and would be a significant stumbling block but for the absence of a time limit.
 The same can’t be said for your patience-o-meter unfortunately.